Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 The normal text preview is for reference.
 For copy-paste purposes, triple-click the text block and copy the text; once you paste it on the site the markdown will be formatted correctly.

-Note that, for first time users, it is a good idea to add _"Welcome to Code Review."_ in front of the block of text, to make the user feel welcome even if their question is poor or off-topic.
+Note that, for first time users, it is a good idea to add _"Welcome to Code Review."_ in front of the block of text, to make the user feel welcome even if their first post is poor or off-topic.

 ## For Questions